Operator-induced structural variable selection for identifying materials genes: Simulation

-Figure \ref{fig:sim_4_F1} entails the $F_1$ scores of all descriptor selection methods.
-Both iBART-based methods achieve very high $F_1$ scores, with a median $F_1$ score of 0.8 and 1 for iBART and iBART$+\ell_0$, respectively.
-In particular, both iBART and iBART$+\ell_0$ have 2 TPs in all simulations while incurring 0.8 FPs and 0.22 FPs on average, respectively.
-This demonstrates that iBART enjoys the OIS screening property as it is able to identify the positive descriptors 50/50 times in simulations.
-Furthermore, iBART$+\ell_0$ gives a very low FP rate, scoring a perfect $F_1$ score 48/50 times.
+As shown in Figure \ref{fig:Sec3.4}A, both iBART-based methods achieve very high $F_1$ scores, with a median $F_1$ of 0.8 and 1 for iBART and iBART$+\ell_0$, respectively.
+In particular, both iBART and iBART$+\ell_0$ have 2 TPs in all simulations while incurring an average FP of 0.93 and 0.3, respectively.
+This demonstrates that iBART satisfies the PAN criterion in all iterations as it is able to identify the 2 TPs 100/100 times in simulations.
+Furthermore, iBART$+\ell_0$ gives a very low FP, scoring a perfect $F_1$ score 75/100 times.
 LASSO-based methods and SISSO have lower $F_1$ scores than iBART and iBART$+\ell_0$ but for different reasons.
-LASSO selects 32 descriptors on average, and the 2 TPs are always selected.
-This means that LASSO also enjoys the OIS screening property but its $F_1$ score is hindered by the large number of FP.
-With the help of the $\ell_0$-penalized regression, LASSO$+\ell_0$ reduces the average number of FP from 30 to 2 while maintaining two TPs 50/50 times, substantially increasing the $F_1$ score to around 0.70, the third-highest score but still considerably lower than iBART and iBART$+\ell_0$.
-SISSO, on the other hand, has only 1 TP but 3 FPs in all simulations, which unfortunately does not satisfy the OIS screening property.
-In particular, SISSO can identify $\sin(\pi\bm{x}_3\bm{x}_4)$ 50/50 times but always selects $|\exp(\bm{x}_1) - \exp(\bm{x}_2)|$, a descriptor that has absolute correlation over 0.9 with the true descriptor, $\{\exp(\bm{x}_1)-\exp(\bm{x}_2)\}^2$.
-In summary, both iBART-based and LASSO-based methods satisfy the OIS screening property but LASSO-based methods incur higher FPs than iBART-based methods.
-SISSO, on the other hand, fails to identify one of the two descriptors 50/50 times but selects a highly correlated counterpart, indicating its relatively weakened ability to distinguish the true descriptor when there are descriptors highly correlated with the truth.
+LASSO selects 37.65 descriptors on average, and the 2 TPs are always selected.
+This means that LASSO also enjoys the PAN criterion but its $F_1$ score is hindered by the large number of FP.
+With the help of the $\ell_0$-penalized regression, LASSO$+\ell_0$ reduces the average number of FP from 35.65 to 2 while maintaining 2 TPs 100/100 times, substantially increasing the $F_1$ score to 0.67, the third-highest score but still considerably lower than iBART and iBART$+\ell_0$.
+SISSO, on the other hand, has only 1 TP but 3 FPs in all simulations, which unfortunately does not satisfy the PAN criterion.
+In particular, SISSO can identify $\sin(\pi\bm{x}_3\bm{x}_4)$ 100/100 times but always selects a false signal, $|\exp(\bm{x}_1) - \exp(\bm{x}_2)|$, a descriptor that has an absolute correlation over 0.9 with the TP, $\{\exp(\bm{x}_1)-\exp(\bm{x}_2)\}^2$.
+In summary, both iBART-based and LASSO-based methods satisfy the PAN criterion but LASSO-based methods incur more FPs.
+SISSO, however, fails to identify one of the two descriptors 100/100 times but selects a highly correlated counterpart, indicating its relatively weakened ability to distinguish the true descriptor when there are descriptors highly correlated with the TP.
+Results not reported here show that replacing BART-G.SE with LASSO in the PAN framework missed TPs with high probability even at the base iteration, indicating the importance of nonparametric variable selection in PAN.